Free Power of Attorney

 36. To control my accounts with ____________________ Bank, located at _________________________________________, Account Number(s)__________________________________________.
 This power includes the authority to conduct any business with respect to any of my listed accounts, including, but not limited to, making deposits and withdrawals, negotiating or endorsing any cheques or other instruments with respect to any such accounts, obtaining bank statements, passbooks, drafts, money orders, warrants, and certificates or vouchers payable to me by any person, firm, corporation or political entity, and to perform any act necessary to deposit, negotiate, sell or transfer any note, security or draft.

-16. My Attorney-in-fact will receive no compensation except for the reimbursement of all out of pocket expenses associated with the carrying out of my wishes.
+16. My Agent will receive no compensation except for the reimbursement of all out of pocket expenses associated with the carrying out of my wishes.

 17. Co-owning of Assets and Mixing of Funds

-18. My Attorney-in-fact may not mix any funds owned by him or her in with my funds and all assets should remain separately owned if at all possible.
+18. My Agent may not mix any funds owned by him or her in with my funds and all assets should remain separately owned if at all possible.

 19. Personal Gain from Managing My Affairs

-20. My Attorney-in-fact is not allowed to personally gain from any transaction he or she may complete on my behalf.
+20. My Agent is not allowed to personally gain from any transaction he or she may complete on my behalf.

 21. Delegation of Authority

-22. My Attorney-in-fact may not delegate any authority granted under this document.
+22. My Agent may not delegate any authority granted under this document.

 24. This Power of Attorney is not subject to any conditions or restrictions other than those noted above.